 Zainab is a writer and photographer.
-Her work often focuses on lifestyle and social commentary,
+Her work often focuses on social commentary and matters to do with women and the youth.

 Do you ever wonder if racism in America affects people in Africa?
-If you have been on the internet in the past few days, you probably know about the protests that are happening all over the United States in response to police brutality and racism.
+If you were on the internet in 2020, you probably know about the protests that happened all over the United States in response to police brutality and racism.
 Maybe you’ve seen a number of tweets from people in Africa in open support of the protests.
-Maybe you’re wondering if they should worry about the racism in the United States.
+Maybe you’re wondering if Africans should worry about the racism in the United States.
 I’m here to tell you that, yes, they should be.
 Here are a few reasons why.

 - Our loved ones live in the U.S.